AlexSpandex/Project-P/README.md

 - **Magic Mushroom is now pops in 🍄**
   - The appearance of the magic mushroom adds an element of surprise and progression to the game.

-These features create an engaging and dynamic Super Mario Unity Game experience, offering players a mix of classic Mario elements and exciting new mechanics.
-Enjoy playing!

 This document includes Scripts/Components, GameObjects, Scenes 📝